Manie Libbok: International career

 In September of that year, he made his Rugby World Cup debut against Scotland opposing Finn Russell in what was his 10th cap.
 The inexperienced pivot was inconsistent from the boot only managing to land two penalties but he managed to prevent an otherwise definite try almost scored by winger Darcy Graham after a great cover tackle.
 And he delivered an outrageous no-look kick pass to Kurt-Lee Arendse who scored the Boks' second and final try of the day.
 He received the Man of the Match award on his debut in the 18-3 victory.
 So far undefeated as a starting fly-half for the national team and against marquee fly-halves, Libbok faced veteran pivot and Ireland captain, Johnny Sexton.
 After landing the opening penalty, Libbok missed a long-range attempt and a conversion for Cheslin Kolbe's try that he assisted with.
 The Boks went on to lose the match, 13-8, bagging a losing bonus point.
 He came under immense scrutiny being blamed for the loss singlehandedly.
 With the return of Handré, Manie was selected on the bench for their final pool game against Tonga where both him and Handré kicked at 100%.
 In the quarter-final against France, he was back in the starting team.
 South Africa went on to win the match by a single point.
 A trend they replicated in both the semi-final against England, which Libbok started in but was unceremoniously substituted early in the first half, as well as in the final against their southern hemisphere counterpart, New Zealand, where Libbok did not feature.
+Pollard started the final and South Africa went on to retain the Web Ellis Cup successfully.
+Libbok's quick rise earned him a nomination for the World Rugby Breakthrough Player Of The Year award, losing to New Zealand's Mark Tele'a.